 We create an occlude so that when someone turns the head the arm of glass can hide.
 To create an occlude click on Face Tracker > Add > Face Mesh.
 The steps are similar to the previous one.
 Now drag the Face Mesh to the top of the scene panel.
 Click on it and then in the inspector uncheck the eye and mouth box.
 Create material and rename it to Occulder_mat.
 Now click on occluder_mat and change the shader to flat.
 Reduce opacity to 1% and check the double-sided box.

-· Switch glass frames and color:
+· Switch glass frames and colour:

-Spark AR tutorial - connect color patches
+Spark AR tutorial – Connect Colour Patches:

-Spark AR filter
+Spark AR filter:

 · Use your filter: